bigcode-project/bigcode-website/content/en/docs/about/the-stack.md

 As part of the BigCode project, we are releasing and maintaining The Stack, a 3.1 TB dataset of permissively licensed source code in 30 programming languages.
 One of our goals in this project is to give the people who wrote this source code a choice as to whether or not it should be used to develop and evaluate LLMs, as we acknowledge that not all developers may wish to have their data used for that purpose.

-Our first step to that end was to select code whose original license was compatible with training an LLM, specifically, open-source licenses without copyleft (See the [list of licenses below]({{< relref "#What is the license for The Stack dataset?" >}}).
+Our first step to that end was to select code whose original license was compatible with training an LLM, specifically, open-source licenses without copyleft.
+You can find the [selected licenses below]({{< relref "#licenses" >}}).
 In addition, we are giving developers the ability to have their code removed from the dataset upon request.
 The process for submitting and enacting removal requests will keep evolving throughout the project as we receive feedback and build up more data governance tools.
 The following FAQ presents the current state of this process, as well as the planned next steps.

 ### How do I know if my data is in The Stack?
 We are working on developing tools to help users visualize the status of their data in The Stack, including checking whether specific data is present in the latest version and whether it is already flagged for removal.